MileHacker Logo

 Geographical Setting

 A Coastal city in northwestern italy takes up a prime position on the Mediterranean shoreline of Liguria, a crescent-shaped region in northwestern Italy.
-It sits within the State of Imperia, making it a gateway to the western an expanse of the Ligurian coastline known as the Riviera di Ponente.
+It sits within the State of Imperia, making it a gateway to the western an expanse of the Ligurian coastline also called the Riviera di Ponente.
 Its closeness to the French border, approximately 25 kilometers (15.5 miles) away, adds a subtle cross-cultural flavor to the region, noticeable in some architectural styles and culinary influences.
 To the east, Genoa, the regional capital, lies about 140 kilometers (87 miles) distant, connecting San Remo to a larger urban hub.

 Strategic Location